filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 Keep your wallets' private keys safe!
 :::

-You can export and re-import a wallet with:
+You can export and re-import a wallet (potentially in a different Lotus Node) with:

 ```bash
 lotus wallet export <address> > wallet.private